All Episodes

 Okay.

-So, first of all, I like on the septum piercing thing, there's kind of two theories you'll see.
+So first of all, I like on the septum piercing thing, there's kind of two theories you'll see.

-One is kind of there is this element where sometimes it's a psychological theory that women will like egg on each other, supposedly in like a you-go girl sort of way.
+There is this element where sometimes it's a psychological theory that women will like egg on each other, supposedly in a like a you go girl sort of way.

-They'll egg each other on to doing things that make you less competitive, like in the basically in the dating market in competing for the attention of men.
+that make you less competitive, like in the basically in the dating market, in competing for the attention of men.

-And you're like, Yeah, it makes you look great, sister.
+And you're like, yeah, it makes you look great, sister.

-And like, even subconsciously, they realize it doesn't do that, but that's a good thing because you want you want the competition to be sabotaged.
+And like, even subconsciously, they realize it doesn't do that, but that's a good thing because you want, you want the competition to be sabotaged.

 That's one theory.

-This is the theory in that Abigail Schreier book where women who are in their teens and they're sort of traumatized by suddenly, you know, they've hit puberty, they're suddenly getting male attention, and some of them find that very uncomfortable.
+Another theory, frankly, you could kind of relate it to, um, you know, the social contagion with transgenderism where women are, you know, young women, they, this is the theory in that, um, Abigail Schreier book where women who are in their teens and they're sort of traumatized by suddenly, you know, they've hit puberty, they're suddenly getting male attention and some of them find that very uncomfortable.

 And you kind of, you do the whole dramatic, you know, identifying as having no gender or being male.

-And maybe like really disgusting body deformations, like piercing your septum, getting a really hideous tattoo, or even just getting incredibly fat.
+And that's like a way to secede from male attention and maybe like really disgusting body deformations like piercing your septum, getting a really hideous tattoo or even just getting incredibly fat.

-Another one on the flip side, this is a common one with tattoos, is that if you get a tattoo, it actually does increase the attention you get, even though most men find them less attractive.
+These are ways of sort of cutting this off it gets you away from that uncomfortable element of attention like everyone everyone's so afraid of receiving attention from others that feels uncomfortable at all that they do that uh so there's kind of competing theories out there um Another one on the flip side, this is a common one with tattoos, is that if you get a tattoo, it actually does increase the attention you get, even though most men find them less attractive.

-A lot of men will basically hit on women who have tattoos because they perceive that they'll be really easy, that they'll shown a pattern of making bad decisions.
+A lot of men will basically hit on women who have tattoos because they perceive.

 And maybe the next bad decision they'll make is going out with them.